Thursday, 8 June 2023

 The stairs led us to the entrance to the citadel

-L: a guard room perhaps, R:Kitchen and extremely long drop
+L: a guard room perhaps, R:an extremely long drop perched out over the wall

 We peered into everything

-What goes up eventually has to come down
+What goes up eventually has to go down!

 We walked back down to the village square - it was pretty steep